pac4j/pac4j/documentation/docs/clients.md

 In that case, the callback URL will be `http://localhost:8080/callback/AzureAd2Client` for the `AzureAd2Client`.

-You may even use the [`NoParameterCallbackUrlResolver`](https://github.com/pac4j/pac4j/blob/master/pac4j-core/src/main/java/org/pac4j/core/http/callback/NoParameterCallbackUrlResolver.java) which left the callback URL untouched.
+You may even use the [`NoParameterCallbackUrlResolver`](https://github.com/pac4j/pac4j/blob/master/pac4j-core/src/main/java/org/pac4j/core/http/callback/NoParameterCallbackUrlResolver.java) which leaves the callback URL untouched.
 In that case, no parameter will be added to the callback URL and no client will be retrieved on the callback endpoint.
 You will be forced to define a "default client" at the `CallbackLogic` level.

 **Example:**